microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ## Building a dev container image

-The `devcontainer build` command allows you to build quickly build dev container image following the same steps the Remote - Containers extension or GitHub Codespaces will.
-This is particularly useful when you want to pre-build a dev container image using a CI or DevOps product like GitHub Actions.
+The `devcontainer build` command allows you to quickly build dev container images following the same steps as the Remote - Containers extension or GitHub Codespaces.
+This is useful when you want to pre-build a dev container image using a CI or DevOps product like GitHub Actions.

 As with the `open` command, `build` accepts a path to the folder containing a `.devcontainer` folder or `.devcontainer.json` file.
-If omitted, the current working folder us used.
+If omitted, the current working folder is used.
 For example, `devcontainer build` will build the dev container image for the current folder and `devcontainer build /source/my-folder` will build the container image for the `/source/my-folder` folder.

 ### Example of building and publishing an image

-For example, you may want to pre-build a number of images that you then reuse across multiple projects or repositories.
+For example, you may want to pre-build several images that you then reuse across multiple projects or repositories.
 To do so, follow these steps:

 1. [Create](/docs/editor/versioncontrol.md#initialize-a-repository) a source code repository.

-1. Create dev container configuration for each image you want to pre-build, customizing as you wish (including [dev container features](#dev-container-features-preview)).
-For example, consider this devcontainer.json file:
+1. Create a dev container configuration for each image you want to pre-build, customizing as you wish (including [dev container features](/docs/remote/containers.md#dev-container-features-preview)).
+For example, consider this `devcontainer.json` file:

     ```json
     {